The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 After restarting the Connectivity Test, the Silvanet Cloud attempts to reach the Border Gateway.
 If successful, the Connectivity Test successful message appears.

-With the Border Gateway now connected to the Silvanet Cloud, Mesh Gateways can now be deployed according to the deployment plan.
+With the Border Gateway now connected to the Silvanet Cloud, Mesh Gateways can now be deployed based on the deployment plan.

 Deploy Mesh Gateways